couchbase/cbgt/IDEAS.md

 that later parts of the system can use it as input.

-122 Also clients will be able to access the plan from the Cfg in order to learn of the expected locations of PIndexes across the cbft cluster.
+122 Also clients will be able to access the plan from the Cfg in order to learn of the expected locations of PIndexes across the cbgt cluster.

 130 Some CAS-like facility in Cfg will be necessary to make this